nexoscreator/lazy-youtube-player/README.md

 ---

-# NexosYT - Lazy Loaded YouTube Player
+# NexosYT - Lazy YouTube Player

 ![image](.github/preview.png)

-NexosYT is a lightweight JavaScript library that enables lazy loading of YouTube videos on your website.
-It replaces video thumbnails with a play button, loading the video only when the thumbnail is clicked.
-This enhances page load times and user experience.
+Lazy YouTube Player is a lightweight, customizable YouTube player component with support for React, Vue, and Svelte.
+It provides a simple way to embed YouTube videos with lazy loading capabilities, improving your website's performance.

 ---

 ### Features

 - Lazy loading of YouTube videos
+- Lazy loading of YouTube videos
+- Support for React, Vue, and Svelte
-- Customizable play button
+- Customizable player options
+- TypeScript support
 - Smooth transitions and hover effects
 - Responsive design